keptn/keptn.github.io/content/docs/0.6.0/installation/upgrade-keptn/index.md

 For full details on what has changed from Keptn 0.5.x to Keptn 0.6.0 please refer to the release notes within the [Keptn repository](https://github.com/keptn/keptn/releases/0.6.0).

-Unfortunatley, there are multiple breaking changes from Keptn 0.5.x to Keptn 0.6.x that make it impossible to provide an upgrade script from Keptn 0.5.x to Keptn 0.6.x.
+Unfortunately, there are multiple breaking changes from Keptn 0.5.x to Keptn 0.6.x that make it impossible to provide an upgrade script from Keptn 0.5.x to Keptn 0.6.x.
 These breaking changes include:

 * Istio sidecar injection has been introduced for blue-green deployments
 * Pitometer was removed, instead the lighthouse was installed